modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 The unintended heap allocation comes from the elementwise product `weights .* values`, which stores its result in a temporary array which is immediately used by `sum`.
 As the result of the product isn't needed anywhere else, this is an example of an unnecessary allcoation.
 There are a number of ways to rewrite this specific line to avoid allocating an intermediate vector: both `transpose(weights) * values` and `sum(splat(*), zip(weights, values))` have similar performance.
-More important than this specific fix is more generally that both methods avoid instantiating the intermediate product vector by being more specific about exactly what the code should do.
+More important than this specific fix is more generally that the more precise you are about what exactly the code should do, the better performance you are able to achieve.

 The type instability is a result of the final line `result > 0 ? result : 0`.
 What type does the function return?